 Austin Street Named for Civil Rights Advocate Bettie Naylor

-August 24, 2012 by Maureen McCarty, Online Content and Marketing Manager
+August 24, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 The City Council of Austin, Texas this week bestowed the honorary renaming of 4th Street to commemorate the life-long service of civil rights icon Bettie Naylor.

 Naylor was a leading LGBT and women’s activist, as well as a founding board member of the Human Rights Campaign.

 To honor Naylor’s 30 years of service to the Austin community, Fourth Street between Congress Avenue and Rio Green Street will be fitted with Bettie Naylor Street signs.